Nick Gillespie: Career

 Before joining Reason, Gillespie worked at a number of small trade magazines and other journalistic outlets.

 In an interview with CNN anchor Jake Tapper, Gillespie and Tapper said they contributed articles for the alternative website Suck.com in the 1990s.
 On Suck.com, Gillespie wrote under the pseudonym Mr. Mxyzptlk.

 In 2010, The Daily Beast named Gillespie number 18 on their list of "The Right's Top 25 Journalists".
-Gillespie himself is a contributor to The Daily Beast.
+Gillespie himself was a contributor to The Daily Beast.

 Gillespie shared the award for "Best Advocacy Journalism" at the 53rd Annual Southern California Journalism Awards with Drew Carey and Paul Feine for their work "Reason Saves Cleveland."
 He also received an honorable mention for "Best News Organization Website."

 In 2011, Gillespie published The Declaration of Independents: How Libertarian Politics Can Fix What's Wrong with America with Reason editor-in-chief Matt Welch.

 As one of Reason's editors at large, Gillespie hosts The Reason Interview, a weekly podcast series in which he interviews various experts about current events from a libertarian perspective.

 Personal life

-He has two sons, Jack and Neal Gillespie.
-He married entrepreneur Sarah Rose Siskind in 2024.
+Gillespie married entrepreneur Sarah Rose Siskind in 2024.
+He has three sons: two from first marriage, and one from his second marriage.